 John was born in Knoxville, Tennessee in the early 1950s, and the harmonies he and his sister Doris learned to weave at church were easily transferable to arrangements of pop tunes and standards in a Manhattan Transfer-flavored treatment when they migrated to Texas when both siblings were in their twenties.

 John’s cousin Joseph was part of JD+C's original trio, with John and Doris.
 Vocalist Dana Rogers joined the group in 1983 when Doris lost interest.
 Rogers, a soaring soprano and brilliant musician whose learned her trade in Las Vegas at the feet of her father and renowned Rat Pack arranger and conductor, Bill Rogers.
 Dana joined the group at just 18 years of age.
 Jerry Quinones sometimes sat in with JD+C, a fiery little Latino whose specialty number was “Bill Bailey Won’t You Please Come Home” peppered with impressions of Pearl Bailey, Louis Armstrong, and others whom few in the LGBT club demo would recognize now.
-When John didn’t accompany on piano, Richard Askin, who worked as something of an assistant to The Copa’s owner, Gene Harrington, did.
+When John didn’t accompany on piano, Richard Askin, who worked as something of an assistant to The Copa’s owner, Gene Howe, did.

 With and without his beloved Company, John Day performed at countless venues in Houston including EJ’s, Studio 13, The Copa, Baja Sam’s, Upstairs/Downstairs, Cody's, Rascal’s, Kindred Spirits, and many other venues that didn't shy away from John's openly gay presentation—still a rarity at that time, even among entertainers, when AIDS was considered a gay disease.